hcsn-theory/hcsn-sim/README.md

 ---

-## Examples & Notebooks 📓
+## Examples & Notebooks

 See `notebooks/` for visualization experiments and step-by-step explorations.
 If a plotting stack is available, export snapshots to `figures/` for inclusion in reports.

 ---

-## Acknowledgements & Citation ✍️
+## Acknowledgements

 If you use HCSN-Theory in research, please cite the repo and include a reference to the simulation version/commit used.
 Consider adding a DOI via Zenodo for formal citation.

 ---

-## License & Contact ⚖️
+## License & Contact

 This project is active research and published under Apache 2.0 licence.
-For collaboration or questions, open an issue or contact the maintainers via GitHub: [hcsn-theory](https://github.com/hcsn-theor[...]
+For collaboration or questions, open an issue or contact the maintainers via GitHub: [hcsn-theory](https://github.com/hcsn-theory)

 ---